 This section defines settings which affect the way it handles timeouts and administrative tasks.

-'''

-check interval = 2
+2. mxODBC Connect Server Installation check interval = 2 max request execution time = 86400 max waiting time = 86400

-'''

 The time period in seconds of checking server threads for finished threads and errors.
 This is required to clean up internal data structures.